Manikyala-Rao-Cherukuri/IBM_Data_Engineering_Capstone_Project/13. Data engineering Capstone Project/README.md

 ## IBM Data Engineering Capstone Project
-- worked e-commerce (sales data) assumed the role as Junior data engineer.
+- worked on e-commerce (sales data) by assuming the role as Junior data engineer.
 ### Module_1:
 -	Created a database on MySql for OLTP (i.e., for sales data).
 -	Created a sales_data table and then loaded the data into it using PhpMyAdmin GUI.